 What Is Juvenile Dependency Law?

 This area of juvenile law is geared toward dealing with situations in which children have been removed from a parent's care by a social worker or the Department of Social Services for a variety of reasons and is declared a dependent of the court.
-The Law Offices of Catarina M. Benitez is dedicated to assisting individuals in seeking to regain custody of their children.
+Benitez Law Firm P.C. is dedicated to assisting individuals in seeking to regain custody of their children.

 In many cases, if child neglect or abuse is suspected, a social worker from the Department of Social Services or other child protective organizations may come into the home and remove the child or children as a precautionary measure.
 We represent parents in dependency court who are trying to get their children back from protective custody.
 Our firm also represents relatives who are trying to have children placed in their care in matters where the children are in the care of non-relatives.